PackRuble/cardoteka/README.md

 ### Cubit (bloc)

 This is about using it in conjunction with the [bloc](https://pub.dev/packages/bloc) package.
-First we need to implement "detachability": (Participate in the discussion (🙏) to implement such functionality into the package - [Way to remove a callback using `Watcher.attach` + `Cubit` · Issue #10 · PackRuble/cardoteka](https://github.com/PackRuble/cardoteka/issues/10).)
+First we need to implement "detachability":

 ```dart
 import 'package:flutter/foundation.dart' show VoidCallback;